Derbies in the League of Ireland: Bohemians vs Shelbourne (Northside Derby)

 The rivalry is significant as their home grounds in North Dublin are the closest to each other of any clubs in the league at around 1.5 kilometres apart.
 With Shelbourne based at Tolka Park in Drumcondra, and Bohemians at Dalymount Park in Phibsboro, the game is sometimes referred to as the Northside derby.
 However, Shelbourne were actually formed in Ringsend in South Dublin and only took over the lease of Tolka Park in 1989 (although they had played there going back to the 1950s).
 This adds to the feud as they are seen as moving to Bohs territory.
 In the Irish League days, the rivalry was seen as class based, as Shels had to pay their predominantly working class players, whereas Bohs maintained a glass ceiling with their amateur status up until 1969.

 Despite the move to Tolka initially coinciding with a revival in Shels fortunes (they have won 7 of their 14 league titles and four of their seven FAI Cups since 1989), they have struggled to attract significant support on the Northside with only Marino and East Wall being seen as stronger bases for supporting Shels over Bohs.
 However, Shels do enjoy support in a number of Northside suburban areas.
 By the end of 2024 however, Shels had overtaken Bohs in average home league attendances.

+Before the first derby in the 2026 season, two separate brawls broke out on the pitch at Tolka Park.

 Shels also enjoy the bragging rights to a world record breaking hat-trick scored by Jimmy O'Connor in just two minutes thirteen seconds when Shels were two down to Bohs in a league match at Dalymount Park in 1967, which Shels subsequently won 3:2.